-In addition, comparability of our segment sales, operating profit and operating margin may be impacted favorably or unfavorably by changes in profit booking rates on our contracts for which we recognize revenue over time using the percentage-of-completion cost-to-cost method to measure progress towards completion.
-Increases in the profit booking rates, typically referred to as favorable profit adjustments, usually relate to revisions in the estimated total costs to fulfill the performance obligations that reflect improved conditions on a particular contract may deteriorate, resulting in an increase in the estimated total costs to fulfill the performance obligations and a reduction in the profit booking rate and are typically referred to as unfavorable profit adjustments.
-Increases or decreases in profit booking rates are recognized in the current period and reflect the inception-to-date effect of such changes.
+Comparability of our segment sales, operating profit and operating margin may be impacted favorably or unfavorably by changes in profit booking rates on our contracts.
+Increases in the profit booking rates, typically referred to as favorable profit adjustments, usually relate to revisions in the estimated total costs to fulfill the performance obligations that reflect improved conditions on a particular contract.
+Conversely, conditions on a particular contract may deteriorate, resulting in an increase in the estimated total costs to fulfill the performance obligations and a reduction in the profit booking rate and are typically referred to as unfavorable profit adjustments.
+Increases or decreases in profit booking rates are recognized in the current period they are determined and reflect the inception-to-date effect of such changes.
 Segment operating profit and margin may also be impacted favorably or unfavorably by other items, which may or may not impact sales.
-Favorable items may include the positive resolution of contractual matters, cost recoveries on severance and restructuring charges, insurance recoveries and gains on sales of assets.
-Unfavorable items may include the adverse resolution of contractual matters; restructuring charges, except for significant severance actions, which are excluded from segment operating results; reserves for disputes; certain asset impairments; and losses on sales of certain assets.
+Favorable items may include the positive resolution of contractual matters, cost recoveries on severance and restructuring, insurance recoveries and gains on sales of assets.
+Unfavorable items may include the adverse resolution of contractual matters; COVID-19 impacts or supply chain disruptions; restructuring charges (except for significant severance actions, which are excluded from segment operating results); reserves for disputes; certain asset impairments; and losses on sales of certain assets.

-Our consolidated net adjustments not related to volume, including net profit booking rate adjustments and other matters, increased segment operating profit by approximately \$405 million during the quarter ended March 27, 2022 and \$495 million during the quarter ended March 28, 2021.
+Our consolidated net profit booking rate adjustments increased segment operating profit by approximately \$415 million during the quarter ended March 26, 2023 and \$405 million during the quarter ended March 27, 2022.

 We periodically experience performance issues and record losses for certain programs.
-For further discussion on the programs at Aeronautics and RMS, see "Note 10 - Other" included in our Notes to Consolidated Financial Statements.
+For further discussion on programs at Aeronautics and RMS, see "Note 10 - Other" included in our Notes to Consolidated Financial Statements.